 SMP, Bleeding Fingers Music, and USC Thornton are continuing their efforts to expand opportunities for Black composers, welcoming applicants for the USC Thornton Screen Scoring program’s 2023 class.
-The application window for next year’s Screen Scoring program is currently open and closes on December 1, 2021.

 The Screen Scoring program recently topped The Hollywood Reporter’s list of the 20 best music schools for composing for film and TV, with the publication noting USC Thornton’s commitment to inclusivity, including this scholarship’s impact on Black composers.

 On the one-year anniversary of this groundbreaking initiative, we’d like to take this moment to celebrate the first-ever USC Screen Scoring Diversity Scholarship recipient, William Perry, and hear his reflections on the screen scoring program at Thornton, as well as his creative process.